BasitKhan03/Food-Bridge/README.md

 2) Navigate to the project directory.
 3) Install dependencies using `npm install` or `yarn install`.
 4) Run the app on your preferred platform using npm start or yarn start.

+## Usage
+Once the app is installed, users can:

+* Sign up and create a profile.
+* Browse available food listings or upload their own.
+* Communicate with other users to arrange food pickups or deliveries.
+* Complete daily goals to level up.